SimplyRETS/simplyretswp/readme.txt

 == Changelog ==

+= 2.7.1 =
+* FIX: Properly escape remarks for HTML used in fance image gallery.

 = 2.7.0 =
 * ENHANCEMENT: Show full address with city, state, and zip for listings in search results.
 * ENHANCEMENT: Add more meta information to the images in the fancy gallery.